gabek/swift-porn/Readme.md

 ## TODOs
 * Use the correct transforms when deserializing via ObjectMapper to a Realm Type.
 Disable/enable as needed via feature requirements.
 * Generate networking code.
+* Support passing multiple proto files to the cli.

 ## Major Goals: